Suggested links

 • Feeling always out of breath

-• Feeling self-conscious about constantly being stressed, worried, or anxious
+• Feeling self-conscious about constantly feeling stressed, worried, or anxious

 • Nausea